beichentian-GIS/Airbnb-Price-Prediction-A-Case-of-Boston-vs-Seattle/README.md

 Python libraries needed for the analysis:Pandas, Numpy, Matplotlib, Seaborn, SciKit-Learn

 # Project Motivations
-For this project, spatiotemporal analyses and predictive modelings were run for data on AirBnB homes located in Boston and Seattle.
+For this project, spatiotemporal analyses and predictive modelings were applied for data on AirBnB homes located in Boston and Seattle.

 Three business questions were used to motivate the analyses: